dynaconf/dynaconf/docs/dynamic.md

 def get_data_from_somewhere(settings, result, key, *args, **kwargs):
     """Your function that goes to external service like gcp, aws, vault, etc

+    Parameters:
-    NOTE: settings in this context is copy of settings, changes made are valid only during the scope of this function.
+        settings: A copy of settings, changes made are valid only during the scope of this function.
+        result: The object that holds the setting known to Dynaconf at the moment of access in the .value attribute.
+        key: The accessed key just as passed to Dynaconf.get, usually a single str, but if the requested key was dotted then the whole path is passed to this function.
+        *args and **kwargs: extra positional or named arguments passed to .get such as default,cast,fresh,parent etc.
     """
     if key in CACHE:
         return CACHE[key]